idekerlab/G2PT/README.md

    * _--model_: if you have trained model, put the path to the trained model.
    * _--out_: a name of directory where you want to store the trained models.

+# Overall Pipeline for G2PT training and Analysis

+## 1. Prune Gene Ontology with your GWAS results

+## 2. Train model

 ### Model Training Example (Single GPU)